af/envalid/README.md

 - `email()` - Ensures an env var is an email address
 - `host()` - Ensures an env var is either a domain name or an ip address (v4 or v6)
 - `port()` - Ensures an env var is a TCP port (1-65535)
-- `url()` - Ensures an env var is a url with a protocol and hostname
+- `url()` - Ensures an env var is a URL with a protocol and hostname
 - `json()` - Parses an env var with `JSON.parse`

 Each validation function accepts an (optional) object with the following attributes:

-- `choices` - An Array that lists the admissable parsed values for the env var.
+- `choices` - An Array that lists the admissible parsed values for the env var.
 - `default` - A fallback value, which will be present in the output if the env var wasn't specified.
   Providing a default effectively makes the env var optional.
 Note that `default` values are not passed through validation logic, they are default _output_ values.